raspberrypilearning/octapi-brute-force-enigma/en/step_8.md

         print( "Rotors %s, ring %s, message key was %s, using crib %s" % (rotor_setting, ring_setting, start_pos, cribtext) )
 ```

-+ Lastly, we can tidy up and exit.
++ Lastly, you can tidy up and exit.

 ```python
 if found == False: